The Narcotic Story

 The Narcotic Story is the sixth studio album by American experimental rock band Oxbow.
 It was their first to be released through Hydra Head Records and would be their last full-length album until Thin Black Duke, released a decade later.
-Co-produced by Joe Chiccarelli, the album incorporates influences from blues rock and features orchestral music, arranged by guitarist Niko Wenner.
+Co-produced by Joe Chiccarelli and band co-founder Niko Wenner, the album incorporates influences from blues rock and features orchestral music, arranged by Wenner.

 Content

-Chris Morgan of Treble describes the album as a "a post-modernist blues record.
+Chris Morgan of Treble describes the album as "a post-modernist blues record.
 The music is complex and unpredictable at times but the direct emotional rawness of the most acid-tongued bluesmen is intact and very plainly laid bare like a dumped corpse on a dirt road.
 It’s hushed and thin but can fill the biggest space with claustrophobic dread in no time."
 The blues influence is also noted by Brain Howe of Pitchfork: "The Narcotic Story fully embraces a sort of slow-burning, infernal blues.
 It's a malign transmission, sparser than Oxbow's more metallic styles, and, paradoxically, much heavier."
 The "musical subtleties" of the album were highlighted by a Drowned in Sound critic: "Strings spill, weeping barroom pianos plink dolefully and the noise of Neurosis tuning up in Hell with razor-wire for plectrums is succeeded by a band becoming comfortable in their own skins; cohesive, essential, even accessible."

 The lyrics tell the story of a character named Frank Johnson, "a downtrodden gent [...] lurching through the self-degrading shadows of life."
 Morgan described it as "a record of addiction and withdrawal, [...] it tells a decidedly unglamorous story of narcotics and whatever else Robinson’s characters go through."
 The album was initially conceived as the first part of a triptych with plans for a filmed adaptation.
-However in 2017, the band stated that they had "over-promise[d]" and that the person who had been "filming some of the stuff" (who had also inspired "large portions" of the album) "just disappeared with the film."
+However, in 2017, the band stated that they had "over-promise[d]" and that the person who had been "filming some of the stuff" (who had also inspired "large portions" of the album) "just disappeared with the film."